zhangs06/personal-website-pelican/content/blog/ogr-spatial-join.rst

    :align: center

-4. You can see that in a single command we got the results by doing a spatial join that took probably 10 steps in a GIS environment.
+4. You can see that in a single command we got the results by doing a spatial join that takes a lot of clicking around in a GIS environment.
 We can do a reverse spatial join as well.
 We can join the name of the Borough to each feature of the Nursing Homes layer.
 Using the ``ogr2ogr`` tool we can write out a shapefile from the resulting join.
 Note that we are adding a ``geometry`` column in the SELECT statement which results in a spatial output.
 Run the following command:

 .. code-block:: none